Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 ⏳ Recovery Time

-• Mild deficiency: Symptoms may improve within a few days after starting treatment
+• Mild deficiency: Symptoms often improve within a few days

-• Moderate deficiency: Noticeable improvement within 1–2 weeks
+• Moderate deficiency: Noticeable recovery within 1–2 weeks

-• Severe deficiency (scurvy): Recovery may take several weeks with proper medical care
+• Severe deficiency: Cases like Scurvy may take several weeks with proper treatment

-• Energy and mood: Often improve quickly once vitamin levels are restored
+• Energy and mood: Usually improve quickly after vitamin levels are restored

 ⚠️ Important Considerations

-• Avoid excessive intake: Very high doses may cause mild side effects like stomach discomfort
+• Avoid excessive intake: Very high doses may cause stomach upset or diarrhea

-• Be consistent: Regular intake is essential for full recovery
+• Stay consistent: Regular intake is essential for full recovery

 • Monitor progress: Follow-up may be needed in some cases